LuxoftSDL/sdl_requirements/detailed_docs/Policies/PTU/Modem_PolicyTableUpdate_Sequence_TRS.md

 _HMI Note: In case HMI choses to use the modem, it should not use the OnSystemRequest itself and route the request through other channels to modem._

-2.
+3.
 In case

+an app is registred with SDL and PTU was triggered

-SDL is build with PROPRIETARY or EXTERNAL_PROPRIETARY flag and SDL sent PTS to HMI and started the timeout waiting for the PTU
+and SDL sent PTS to HMI and started the timeout waiting for the PTU

-and HMI processes PTU using in-vehicle modem to reach Policy Server
+and HMI chooses to process PTU using in-vehicle modem to reach Policy Server

 and sends SDL.OnReceivedPolicyUpdate (decrypted `policyFile`) to SDL within the timeout

 SDL must